 True fishermen understand that different times of year bring a rotating selection of booming fish populations.
 Throughout the year, there are various peak seasons for each commonly harvested species of fish.
 If you’re interested in catching the popular mahi-mahi, your best bet is to hit the water between October and March.
 For blue marlin, the favorable season runs from July through September.
 A similar fish, the white marlin, is available between April and June.
 Large schools of wahoo fill the Caribbean sea from October through January.
 Tuna and kingfish reach their peak in the late summer months of July and August.
 Finally, if you’re aiming to reel in a sailfish, head to the Dominican Republic any time from October through March.

-If you are considering going deep sea fishing during your vacation, you may be pleased to learn there are 8 different charter operators that can help you find the best fishing spots.
+If you are considering going fishing during your vacation, there are 8 different charter operators that can help make it happen.

-Another option is Mahi Mahi Fishing Charters.
+A second option is Mahi Mahi Fishing Charters.
 Included in your fishing excursion is all of the necessary gear, bait, drinks, and snacks.
 Transportation to the boat is also included.
-You can reach them at (829) 723-1063.
+They can be reached at (829) 723-1063.

-A third option is Mike's Marina Fishing Charters.
+A third good option is Mike's Marina Fishing Charters.
 There are two main kinds of charters you can sign up for.
 The first is a shared charter which is four hours with a cost of $175 per person.
-They're found in eastern Dominican Republic.
+They're located within eastern Dominican Republic.

 |Gone Fishing||(809) 552-8870||1.9 mi.
 North of Central Friusa||Hispaniola|